its-me-abi/ai_gen_tools/README.md

 # ai_gen_tools
-tools built with help of ai
+tools built with help of ai for personal use.